marcosvm13/blog/_posts/q-for-functional-programmers.md

 We cannot find a better overview for q as the one contained in the first pages of [Q Tips](https://www.q-tips.net): *"Q is an interpreted, dynamic, event-driven, functional, array programming language."*.
-That long definition let us infer why learning q becomes such a challenge.
-Letting the eternal war between interpreted/compiled and dynamic/static aside (compiled and static always win, right? :), this article put focus on the *functional* feature, where we functional programmers can benefit from, since we have walked this road before.
+That long definition lets us infer why learning q becomes such a challenge.
+Letting the eternal war between interpreted/compiled and dynamic/static aside (compiled and static always win, right? :), this article focuses on the *functional* feature, where we functional programmers can benefit from, since we have walked this road before.

-Although there is an emerging interest on [taking q and kdb beyond financial services](https://www.efinancialcareers.co.uk/news/2017/05/kdbq-banking-alternatives), I think it is fair to say that nowadays, most of q-related job positions fall under this umbrella.
-Thereby, we find it convenient to use a trading indicator as an example.
+Although there is an emerging interest on [taking q and kdb beyond financial services](https://www.efinancialcareers.co.uk/news/2017/05/kdbq-banking-alternatives), we won't be too original here and will use a trading indicator as an example.
 In this sense, we'll try to keep it very easy.

 > Most of the q/kdb+ tutorials and code snippets revolve around trading
 > examples, so it is sometimes helpful to have an specialist nearby.